submariner-io/submariner-website/src/content/deployment/_index.en.md

 * The submariner-k8s-broker namespace
 * The Cluster and Endpoint (.submariner.io) CRDs in the cluster
 * A service account in the namespace for subsequent subctl access.
-* A random IPSEC PSK which will be stored only on the broker-info.subm file.
+* A random IPSEC PSK which will be stored only in the `broker-info.subm` file.

 And generate a broker-info.subm file which contains the following elements: